Art Program Empowers Student to Pursue Diverse Interests with Confidence

 When BFA student Steven Stallings discusses his artwork, you get the sense that his mind has an unusual capacity for collecting information and forming connections.
 He weaves together diverse interests into powerful and personal works that feel simultaneously compelling and innocent.
 Most recently, Stallings has combined traditional craft processes, his Colombian heritage, rituals, currency and self-contained economic systems, film noir and everyday appliances into short video pieces.

-The newest result of Stallings’ creative process is the video, “Arepas Monedas,” which was largely funded by a Time & Digital Media grant from the Art Department.
+The newest result of Stallings’ creative process is the video, “Arepas Monedas,” which was largely funded by a Film and Digital Media grant from the Art Department.
 The money from this grant allowed Stallings to travel to Colombia for research and to construct sets on a much larger scale than those in any of his previous videos.
 Receiving the grant also helped Stallings feel more confident in his direction.

 “I didn’t think, ‘Oh this is going to be dumb,’” he said. “[The grant] kind of fizzled that away and helped me be more focused, instead of questioning why I was doing this.”